mossblaser/qth/README.md

 Path descriptions are stored in a list (in order of registration) to account for the fact a path may be both an path in its own right and a directory at the same time (e.g. the paths `lounge/light` and `lounge/light/timeout` may exist simultaneously).
-When a path is also a directory the special type `"directory"` will be given in the path description.
+When a path is also a directory the special behaviour `"directory"` will be given in the path description.

 Note that paths are named as subpaths so for example in `meta/ls/some` the path `some/path` will be listed as `path`.